oagrawal/context-engineering/QUICK_START.md

-# Quick Start Guide: Git Context Controller MCP Server
+# Quick Start Guide: Context Engineering Tool MCP Server

 ## What is an MCP Server?